all-news-project/.github/profile/README.md

 different agenda.
-The main core of the All News project is the server which is based on Linux & Docker that manages and runs a couple of different service components that each have a different part of
+The main core of the All News project is the server which is based on Linux & Docker that manages and runs a couple of different service components that each have a different part of the main goal.

 ## System architecture